Humidifiers: Ease skin, breathing symptoms

 Dirty reservoirs and filters in humidifiers can quickly breed bacteria and mold.
 Dirty humidifiers can especially cause problems for people with asthma and allergies.
 But even in healthy people, dirty humidifiers have the potential to trigger flu-like symptoms or even lung infections when the contaminated mist or steam is released into the air.
 Evaporators and steam vaporizers may be less likely to release airborne allergens than may cool-mist humidifiers.

 Tips for keeping your humidifier clean

 - Change humidifier water often.
 Don't allow film or deposits to develop inside your humidifiers.
-Empty the tanks, dry the inside surfaces and refill with clean water every day if possible, especially if using cool mist or ultrasonic humidifiers.
+Empty the tanks, dry the inside surfaces and refill with clean water every day if possible, especially if using cool-mist or ultrasonic humidifiers.
 Unplug the unit first.

 - Change humidifier filters regularly.
 If the humidifier has a filter, change it at least as often as the manufacturer recommends — and more often if it's dirty.
-Also regularly change the filter in your central air conditioning and heating system.
+Also, regularly change the filter in your central air conditioning and heating system.

 - Keep the area around humidifiers dry.
-If the area around a humidifier becomes damp or wet — including windows, carpeting, drapes or tablecloths — turn the humidifier down or reduce how frequently you use it.
+If the area around a humidifier becomes damp or wet — including windows, carpeting, drapes or tablecloths — turn the humidifier down or reduce how often you use it.